vmwarechina/written/raspberrypi.md

 the goal of the device is to spin up linux really quickly, automatically login so that there's no prompting for username/password, start up chrome browser in full screen mode, and point at the very first page of the scoreboard.

-to accomplish this, i had to first enable automatic login for this particular account, this can be done from the ubuntu user and password manager gui.
+to accomplish this, i had to first enable automatic login for a linux user, this can be done from the ubuntu user and password manager gui.
+TODO:

-the next step is to add an xorg autostart configuration file into the account that gets logged into automatically.
+the next step is to leverage linux [autostart](https://www.freedesktop.org/wiki/Specifications/autostart-spec/) to start the chromium browser.

 i added the file /home/mboard/.config/autostart/mboard.desktop